+86 1510-529-7925 [email protected]

 DSCF9388-1024x683-1024x683 How to photograph graffiti

 So let’s start with the technical details with shooting graff.
 Shooting graff is a lot like shooting landscapes with regards to depth of field.
 You usually want a lot of depth of field when shooting.
-You usually have to make sure that you have the artist and his wall is in focus.
+You have to make sure that you have the artist and his wall(art) in focus.
 Most artists don’t just want portraits of themselves, they want their work on the wall to be in the shoot.
 For most graffiti artists, it is the art that is important.
 They want people to see what they are writing.
 So when shooting graff, stopping down your lens is very important.
-If I am shooting during the daytime, I am usually shooting at F8.
+If I’m shooting during the daytime, I’m usually shooting at F8.
 This will usually give you enough depth of field to keep the artist and his wall in focus.
 If you are shooting in some dark locations, up the iso and drop the shutter speed but maintain your depth of field.
 Even if you are getting some motion blur in the shot, that would be better than missing focus on the wall.
+Remember that the artwork is the important part for the artist.

 DSCF9388-1024x683-1024x683 How to photograph graffiti